 - Choose the “Create new Project” option from the Umbraco Cloud Portal - choose either the Starter or the Professional plan for your new project

-- Choose a new for your new project
+- Choose a name for your new project

-- From the Choose baseline (Optional) dropdown, choose which if your other Cloud project the new project should be based on
+- From the Choose baseline (Optional) dropdown, choose which of your other Cloud project the new project should be based on

 - Note that any Umbraco Cloud project can be used as a Baseline project